 - blocked customers.

-You can set limits on cards based on where the card comes from and / or where it’s being used.
+You can set limits based on where the card comes from and / or where it’s being used.
 Payment gateways will normally suggest a list of high-risk countries for both issuing and using credit cards.
-You can choose to block cards which come from those countries and / or orders placed from those countries.
+You can choose to block cards from those countries and / or orders placed from those countries.

 If customers in those countries complain, you refer them to your shipping policy which normally states where you will and won’t deliver.
 You may have some cases where this blocks a genuine buyer, but that risk is usually lower than accepting orders from high-risk countries.

-You can also put checks in place to avoid shipping to addresses which are obviously being used for fraudulent purposes.
-For example, if you get orders from many different cards, but all going to the same delivery address.
+You can also set up blocks to avoid shipping to addresses which suggest they’re being used fraudulently.
+For example, orders from many different cards, but all going to the same delivery address.

 Repeat or large orders for re-selling

-Similarly, you can also block multiple or large orders if you need to manage your supply, and suspect the buyer is trying to profit from re-selling the product.
+Similarly, you can also block multiple or large orders if you need to manage stock levels, and suspect the buyer is trying to profit from re-selling the product.
 This is normally done by blocking orders from the customer’s name or delivery address.